 Yoga postures (asanas, to give the proper term) can be used like a personal toolkit, effectively targeting specific muscle groups.
 The muscle-stretching and lengthening benefits of yoga are particularly relevant as a post-training protocol, as muscle contraction and tightness can result in discomfort and increase the risk of injury.

-Here is a simple yoga posture to target muscle tightness in the lower body and major leg muscles, providing excellent post-training recovery benefits in a matter of minutes.
+Here is a simple yoga triangle pose which targets muscle tightness in the lower body and major leg muscles, providing excellent post-training recovery benefits in a matter of minutes.

 Areas Targeted: Chest and shoulders, hip flexors and hip joints, neck, spine, thighs, core, calf muscles and hamstrings.